nmfs-opensci/nmfs-jhub/docs/ci/iopython/instructions.md

 When the openscapes image is used, we are in a conda env called 'notebook'.
 We want to update that with the packages in newpackages.yml but need to get that file into the container.
-For now, I just hard code in the pip install commands.
+For now, I just hard code in the pip/conda install commands.

 Add to Docker file
 ```